Karin Wilson

-Karin Wolff Wilson was an American elected official and has served as the mayor of Fairhope, Alabama since November 7, 2016.
+Karin Wolff Wilson is an American elected official and served as the mayor of Fairhope, Alabama from November 7, 2016 to August 25, 2020.
 She was defeated by Sherry Sullivan in the August 25, 2020 municipal election.
 Wilson's campaign platform focused on community concerns about the city's comprehensive plan, growth strategies, and maintaining Fairhope's quality of life.

 Education

 Wilson graduated from Fairhope High School and attended Auburn University, where she earned a degree in finance.

 Business career

 Wilson purchased the Page & Palette Bookstore in 1997.
 The Page & Palette Bookstore is a family-owned business founded in 1968.
 She has served as president of the Page & Palette Bookstore, Latte Da Coffee Shop, and The Book Cellar Bar & Event Venue, which are all local businesses in Fairhope.